black-purple/arch-xmonad-setup/README.md

 >cp ~/dotfiles/configs/vimrc ~/.vimrc
 >```

-    after that open vim and run this command :Pluginstall
+After that open vim and run this command
+        :Pluginstall
 * alacritty
 >```